dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T882: Country support should align with principles of justice.
+### T882: Support is given only when the country's actions are just.

 |Support|
 |---|